cla-cif/english-with-claudia/README.md

 ![Service](https://github.com/cla-cif/english-with-claudia/blob/main/screenshot/services.jpeg)

-- __Contact me section__
+- __'Contact me' section__

-  - The contact section is intuitive with the promise of a response within 24 hours.
+  - The 'Contact me' section is intuitive with the promise of a response within 24 hours.
 The form is on the right hand side to facilitate the natural eye movement of western readers from left to right.
   - The form's field are mandatory to fill in and an alert warns the user if some fields are left blank before submission.

 ![Contact me](https://github.com/cla-cif/english-with-claudia/blob/main/screenshot/form.jpeg)